JohnL3/pagination/README.md

 #### Items in files

-- repository comes with the pagination.py file ... this contains the code for the pagination.
+- repository comes with folder named helper_functions containing the pagination.py file ... this contains the code for the pagination.
 And alos a function called filtering
 - templates folder ( these are not required ... but can be used saving you having to create ones from scratch )
   - Within the templates folder there is a partails folder containg small html sections that can be included in your html page
   - The most important one being the paginate.html